cobrel/KanbanBoard/README.md

 Description
 -

-This Jira app was made for personal use to create issues, log time, and change their status to done.
+This Jira app was created for personal learning purposes using Java and Selenium WebDriver.
+With its user friendly interface, it provided a convenient and efficient way to create issues, log time, and update issue status to "done" in Jira.

-Used tools
--

-- Eclipse
-- Java
-- Selenium WebDriver
-- Xpath and css locators
+Please note that a runnable jar was not provided because it may not work on different Jira servers due to varying field configurations.

 Video